The Safest Way to Deadlift, Squat, Hinge, and Row

 This same protocol can also be used with a traditional barbell by implementing the longitudinal hanging barbell protocol with squats, deadlifts, hinges, and rows.

 Here's me and my awesome client Leslie Petch showing how it's done as I demonstrate the deadlift protocol and she demonstrates the eccentric isometric squat.
-These variations provide their own unique attributes and additional benefits.
-Stay tuned for next week's blog post to find out more about this method.
+These variations provide their own unique attributes and additional benefits predominantly in that it requires more anteroposterior stability to keep the weight from tipping front to back.
+Read more here.

 To learn more about programming hanging trap bar squats, deadlifts, rows, and hinges into into your training routine check out my Complete Templates.